rajarshi008/Scarlet/README.md

 For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [MONA](https://www.brics.dk/mona/) in its backend.
 As a result, one needs to install MONA first in order to be able to use this procedure (instructions can be found in the MONA website).

-After the installation, for generating samples one simply needs to run `python genBenchmarks.py`.
+After the installation, for generating samples one simply needs to run `python -m Scarlet.genBenchmarks`.
 By default, this generates samples that are separable using the formulas provided in `formulas.txt`.
-You can run `genBenchmarks.py` with the following arguments:
+You can run the command with the following arguments:

 |Argument        |Meaning
 |----------------|------------------------------